gapplepie/gapplepie/README.md

 For info like this, you can go to my strawpage.
 But if it's too much, I am okay with c+h !!!
-Just for caution; I'm not good with words, neither am I very social so bare w/ me.
+Just for caution; plz plz..
+I am not that very social!! so bare w/ me.

 * NOTE: THIS IS JUST FOR A FEW COS ON PT: